thirumurthis/Learnings/ZooKeeper/create_zookeeper_ensemble_in_docker.md

    - Docker desktop installed

 #### Create Configuration for each Zookeeper server

 1. Create the zookeeper configuration for three Zookeeper server.

+  - Note:
-  - Note: this can be a .conf file, but in our case we are passing the configuration as envrionment variable to the  docker container.
+   This configuration usually can be updated as zk.conf file, check the documentation in here we will use the configuration file as environment variable to the  docker container.

   - Create a folder named zookeeper
   - Save the below content in `zk1.env` file, similarly we do the same for other servers as well.